 Italy Cheese and Meat Board

-When we travelled to Insider’s Rome on February 22, we layered sliced plum tomatoes, mozzarella cheese, and basil which we drizzled with balsamic vinegar to make caprese.
+When we traveled to Insider’s Rome on February 22, we layered sliced plum tomatoes, mozzarella cheese, and basil which we drizzled with balsamic vinegar to make caprese.
 Then we added some green grapes, sliced spicy Italian sausage, and port wine cheese.
 In addition we topped some toasted baguette slices with caponata and mushroom bruschetta.
 For the mushroom brushetta, slice mushrooms and cook them up in some olive oil with oregano, salt, and garlic.
-Then toss in a little balsamic vinegrette before serving on toasted baguette slices.
+Then toss in a little balsamic vinegarette before serving on toasted baguette slices.

 Austrian Music Festival Platter

 As we experienced Europe’s Top Musical Moments March 1, we chose the Austrian theme for our cheese and meat board.
 We sliced some bratwurst and cooked it in some sauerkraut.
-We bought some herring in wine sauce at our local market which we served on multigrain crackers.
+We bought some herring in wine sauce at our local market which we served on multi grain crackers.
 Then we made some potato pancakes topped with applesauce and sour cream.
 Then to complete the meal we made a modern version of apple strudel.

 - 1 package frozen puff pastry shells